salecharohit/rohitsalecha.com/content/authors/rohit/_index.md

 # - Visitors
 ---

 Rohit Salecha is a technology enthusiast with over 11+ years of experience in IT and Cyber Security industry.
-He loves to develop web applications/API , learn new programming languages,reverse engineer binaries and tinker around with his computers in cloud.
+He loves to find security flaws in the web applications/api’s, automate boring tasks, tinker around with new tech and help design secure by default systems.

 More inclined towards defense than offense in the Information Security domain.

 In his free time he is either reading [books](https://www.goodreads.com/review/list/76845050-rohit-salecha?shelf=read) or watching [movies](https://www.imdb.com/list/ls040083918/).